We won't get our way, AfD candidate for German budget committee says

 But the remaining 5 percent of decisions would be controversial, he said, pointing to the AfD’s opposition to taking in migrants granted “subsidiary protection” rather than full refugee status, euro zone rescues and spending by the European Stability Mechanism (ESM) bailout fund.

-“I’ll definitely critically scrutinize that spending because we reject euro zone rescues in principle,” he said but added: “There’s no doubt we’ll be outvoted.”
+“I’ll definitely critically scrutinise that spending because we reject euro zone rescues in principle,” he said but added: “There’s no doubt we’ll be outvoted.”

-While Boehringer said he would focus on topics relevant to the AfD, he recognized he had a duty to moderate all topics.
+While Boehringer said he would focus on topics relevant to the AfD, he recognised he had a duty to moderate all topics.

 “It’s not very political - it’s more of a moderating job and that’s why this post is rather overestimated - it’s not as powerful as everyone always makes out,” he said.